-According to the Bureau of Labor Statistics, the average cost of a typical benefits package is upwards of 30 percent of an FTE’s total cost.
+According to the Bureau of Labor Statistics, the average cost of a typical benefits package is more than 30 percent of an FTE’s total cost.

 Software And Hardware Costs

 Every employee you hire for your marketing team will need a computer and a phone.
-In addition to those hardware costs, you’ll have to pay for expenses associated with operating (such as electricity and phone plan costs), maintaining (repair costs), and replacing equipment.
+Besides those hardware costs, you’ll have to pay for expenses associated with operations (such as electricity and phone plan costs), maintenance (repair costs), and equipment replacement.

 Your marketing team members will also need access to various software solutions to do their jobs.
 Although you don’t have to purchase a software program for each employee, you will have to upgrade your subscriptions once the number of users exceeds the limit for your plan.